 Insurance companies consider the presence of nicotine a reliable indicator that the test subject is a tobacco user or a user of nicotine replacement therapy (NRT) products, which usually means an ex-smoker (and someone likely to return to smoking, as more than 90 percent of NRT users do).

 But if you try to find the answers to questions like, “How long does nicotine stay in your blood?” or “How long does nicotine stay in your urine?” beware that most testing doesn’t even look for nicotine per se.
 More on that shortly.

-While there are tests to measure nicotine in the human body, it’s hard to detect in the blood after one to three days, or the urine after four days.
+While there are tests to measure nicotine in the human body, it’s hard to detect in the blood after one to three days, or in the urine after four days.
 That’s why most employers and insurance companies no longer concern themselves with how long nicotine stays in your body.

-The length of time cotinine remains in your system can vary depending on ethnic background, gender, medications consumed, and even diet.
+The length of time cotinine remains in your system can vary depending on your ethnic background, gender, medications consumed, and even your diet.
 For example, men usually maintain higher cotinine levels than women.
 As the science has advanced, advice on the “cut-points” (the levels above which the person being tested is considered positive for nicotine use) has changed.